When the Caregiver of a Child with Type 1 is Ill

 About six months after my daughter’s diagnosis, I developed chronic migraines.
 It started with a single headache on a particularly hot day – I suddenly felt woozy and tired, as if I had consumed a few glasses of wine.
 My vision was blurred, and I had sea legs.
 An hour later, a throbbing pain consumed the back of my skull.
 This happened again a week later, and then again, and again, until suddenly it was happening every day.

 A neurologist diagnosed me with atypical migraine, gave me a prescription for an anticonvulsant drug used to treat epilepsy, and advised me to “not stress” about work or family matters.

 But things only got worse.
 I began to wake up in a stuporous daze, which would last for hours—sometimes, all day.
-I experienced other symptoms as well: poor concentration, forgetfulness, irritability, dizziness, vertigo, lethargy, and, of course, headache.
+I experienced other symptoms as well: poor concentration, forgetfulness, irritability, dizziness, vertigo, and lethargy.

 Two years later, my symptoms are somewhat better controlled.
 I have found that certain dietary restrictions and prescription drugs can reduce the intensity and duration of migraine symptoms.
 Transitioning to a work-from-home job has also helped.
 But I still experience symptoms on a daily basis.
 And when I do, I want nothing more than to retreat to a dark, silent room.

 Only, such a retreat isn’t possible, since I’m the primary caregiver for my diabetic child.
 No matter how dizzy I feel, I still have to weigh and measure her food.
 No matter how severe the brain fog, I still have to remember to pack each necessity: fast-acting sugar, insulin, test strips, meter, etc. I know that forgetting just one of these items could lead to serious complications.